-What's important, said SETI Institute astronomer Douglas Caldwell, a study co-author who presented the findings at the American Astronomical Society meeting in Seattle, is that astronomers are a bit closer to finding twins of Earth and answering the age-old question: Are we alone?
+What's important, said SETI Institute astronomer Douglas Caldwell, a study co-author, is that astronomers are a bit closer to finding twins of Earth.
+That will help answer the age-old question: Are we alone?

 "These planets do exist.
-We didn't know that before," Torres said in a phone interview from Cambridge, Massachusetts.
+We didn't know that before," Torres said in a phone interview.
 "What we're really looking for is signs of life eventually.
 We're not there yet.
 It will take many years but this is the first step."

-Torres' team confirmed earlier discoveries and added new ones, bringing the total known number of planets that are no bigger than twice Earth's size and in the habitable temperature zone to eight or nine.
-But that's only from a short search of a small part of our galaxy, so Torres believes that Earth-like planets are common throughout the cosmos, though he cannot prove it yet.
+Torres' team confirmed earlier discoveries and added new ones.
+It brought the total known number of planets that are no bigger than twice Earth's size and in the habitable temperature zone to eight or nine.
+But that's only from a short search of a small part of our galaxy.
+Torres believes that Earth-like planets are common.
+He just can't prove it yet.

 Torres and Caldwell highlighted the two new planets that are closest in size to Earth.
-The closest, called Kepler 438-b, is only 12 percent larger than Earth and gets about 40 percent more energy from its star than we do from the sun, so it would probably be warmer, Torres said.
-It tightly circles a small cooler red star with its year lasting only 35 Earth days and the sun in its sky would be red, not yellow.
+The closest is called Kepler 438-b.
+It is only 12 percent larger than Earth.
+It gets about 40 percent more energy from its star than we do from the sun.
+So it would probably be warmer, Torres said.
+It tightly circles a small cooler red star with its year lasting only 35 Earth days.
+The sun in its sky would be red, not yellow.

 It may be hot, but "there are bacteria on Earth that live very comfortably in those temperatures, no problem," Torres said.

-The other, Kepler 442-b, is about 34 percent bigger than Earth but gets only two-thirds of the energy from its sun as we do, Torres said.
+The other planet is Kepler 442-b.
+It is about 34 percent bigger than Earth.
+But it gets only two-thirds of the energy from its sun as we do, Torres said.

-NASA also announced that its planet-hunter telescope confirmed its 1,000th planet outside the solar system, most quite unlike Earth and not in the habitable zone.
+NASA also announced that its planet-hunter telescope confirmed its 1,000th planet outside the solar system.
+Most are quite unlike Earth and not in the habitable zone.
 Added to those discovered by other telescopes, astronomers have now discovered more than 1,800 planets that are outside the solar system.